Understanding General Intercessions for Daily Mass

 Option 1

-1.That the Church may proclaim the Gospel with the courage and fidelity of Saint Lucy, unflinching before opposition, let us pray to the Lord.Lord, hear our prayer.
+1.That the Church may rejoice in the Lord and announce good news to the poor, healing to the brokenhearted, and freedom to captives, let us pray to the Lord.Lord, hear our prayer.

-5.That our parish may genuinely support families going through difficulty, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may rejoice always, pray without ceasing, and give thanks in every circumstance as we await Christ's coming, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may share in the light of God's love, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may rejoice forever in the light of Christ, let us pray to the Lord.Lord, hear our prayer.

 Option 2